MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M00L00_Validate_Lab_Environment.md

 ## Scenario

-In this lab, you will download the files requires for the labs and acquire a Power Platform trial.
+In this lab, you will download the files required for the labs and acquire a Power Platform trial.

 ## Exercise 1 - Download lab files

-In this exercise, you will download and extract the files requires for the labs.
+In this exercise, you will download and extract the files required for the labs.

 ### Task 1.1 - Download lab files from GitHub